wzhorton/wzhorton.github.io/content/authors/admin/_index.md

 ## Delivering Impactful Insights Through Thoughtful, Data-Driven Analysis

 Yeah, the tagline is a little dorky, but it comes with the territory.
 Thanks for visiting my site!
-I'm a PhD candidate studying statistics and a part-time quant researcher.
+I'm a soon-to-graduate PhD candidate studying statistics and a part-time quant researcher.
 My academic research focuses on Bayesian nonparametrics and renewal processes, but I'm also interested in risk modeling, quantitative finance, and data science more broadly.
-I am on track to graduate Dec.
-2024 and am looking forward to exploring career opportunities in these areas.
+So, if you need someone capable of delivering impactful insights through thoughtful, data-driven analysis *- corny shudders -* let's chat!